leandrorodrigues00/frontend-mentor-challenges/completed-challenges/time-tracking-dashboard-main/README.md

 Your users should be able to:

-View the optimal layout for the site depending on their device's screen size See hover states for all interactive elements on the page Switch between viewing Daily, Weekly, and Monthly stats Download the starter code and go through the README.md file.
+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Switch between viewing Daily, Weekly, and Monthly stats
+- Download the starter code and go through the README.md file.
 This will provide further details about the project.
 The style-guide.md file is where you'll find colors, fonts, etc.

-Want some support on the challenge?
-Join our Slack community and ask questions in the help channel.

 ## 🚀 Technologies